NickWentworth/portfolio/src/posts/chess/4-search.md

 Both `alpha` and `beta` are swapped with as we travel down the move tree, as one color's upper bound corresponds to the other color's lower bound.

-Let's examine the improved alpha-beta tree, working from the same DFS example:
+Let's examine the improved alpha-beta tree, working from the same Minimax example:

 <img src='/search-tree-ab.png' className='bg-base-800 p-4 rounded-md' />